-- 1. For the realm being upgraded copy the bucket data to a new test realm and bucket so the new version can be tested prior to being released. - 2.
-Install the release candidate app version into the realm with the copied bucket data. - 3.
-Login to the launcher and select the new realm.
-Ensure the new app version is able to be installed and launched. - 4.
+- 1. For the realm being upgraded copy the bucket data to a new test bucket so the new version can be tested prior to being released. - 2.
+Install the release candidate app version into a test realm that is using the copied bucket. - 3.
+Review the release notes for the new version and ensure you understand the changes. - 1.
+Check the release notes to determine if accessory applications may be impacted by the changes (e.g. DICOM receivers, report scripts) - 4.
+Login to the launcher and select the new test realm.
+Ensure the new app version is able to be installed and launched. - 5.
 Open existing patients in the test realm.
 You should ensure each of the following for the existing patients and plans in the test realm: - 1.
-The patients and plans all open without errors - 2.
+The patients and plans all open without errors. - 2.
 The final optimized dose result is the same as the previous version.
 Note: because a new version is released, the optimizer may rerun.
-But the result should be the same. - 3.
-Perform any testing deemed appropriate in regards to the changes outlined in the release notes. - 5.
-Once the release candidate has been thoroughly tested back up the bucket data in the clinical realm again, since data may have changed during testing.
-Keeping the latest backup of data is important as it provides the ability to roll back to a working clinical state should the release process fail. - 6.
-Using the Thinknode Client: - 1.
-Navigate to the Admin → Realms page - 2.
-Uninstall the existing astroid app versions and install the new app versions.
+But the result should be the same (Thinknode Immutable IDs may be used to confirm the exact matching of results). - 3.
+Perform any testing deemed appropriate in regards to the changes outlined in the release notes and required by regulatory guidelines for treatment planning system upgrades. - 6.
+Once the release candidate has been thoroughly tested and is ready for release, notify all users at your site of the pending release and set an appropriate date and time for the release (it is generally good practice to stop all active clinical use during the upgrade so choose a time outside of normal clinical operating hours).
+At the designated date/time back up the bucket data in the clinical realm (data may have changed since the previous copy was made, so do not skip this step).

+Keeping the latest backup of data is important as it provides the ability to roll back to a working clinical state should the release process fail.

+- 7. Using the Thinknode Client: - 1.
+Navigate to the Admin → Realms page. - 2.
+Uninstall the existing astroid app versions and install the new app versions. - 3.
+Login to the launcher and select the clinical realm.
+Ensure the new app version is able to be installed and launched. - 4.
+Open a patient plan and ensure it loads without error. - 5.
+Perform any other transfer testing necessary to ensure safe clinical release.